Cabinet noir: Outside France

 In 1911, the Encyclopædia Britannica Eleventh Edition took the view that the cabinet noir had disappeared, but that the right to open letters in cases of emergency still appeared to be retained by the French government; and a similar right was occasionally exercised in England under the direction of a Secretary of State.
 In England, this power was frequently employed during the eighteenth century and was confirmed by the Post Office Act 1837; its most notorious use was, perhaps, the opening of Mazzini's letters in 1844.

 Such postal censorship became common during World War I. Governments claimed that the total war which was waged required such censorship to preserve the civilian population's morale from heart-breaking news up from the front.
 Whatever the justification, this meant that not a single letter sent from a soldier to his family escaped previous reading by a government official, destroying any notion of privacy or secrecy of correspondence.
 Post censorship was retained during the interwar period and afterwards, but without being done on such a massive scale.

-The opening of international mail outgoing and incoming from the United States by US Customs under the Trade Act of 2002 occurs under the border search exception to the Fourth Amendment.
-This practice has had some criticism (including allegations that it adds to the expense of conducting the Postal Service and can thus affect postage rates), of which the USPS apparently informed Congress before passage of the legislation.
-However, this criticism may be tempered by the fact that the act prohibits agents searching for contraband from reading mail incidentally included in the package or envelope including it, or allowing others to read it.
-The Intelligence Authorization Act of 2004 has also been characterized as unconstitutionally permitting the opening of domestic mail.
+The US Trade Act of 2002 permits the opening of international mail to and from the United States by Customs under the border search exception to the Fourth Amendment of the Constitution.
+This practice has been criticised, including suggestions that it adds to the cost of conducting the Postal Service and can affect postage rates.
+The USPS apparently informed Congress of criticism before it passed the legislation.
+The Act does prohibit reading mail incidentally included in the package or its envelope when searching for contraband.
+The Intelligence Authorization Act of 2004 has also been said to unconstitutionally permit the opening of domestic mail.